-A very beautiful and spacious park that’s close to the city.
-Around 20 minutes drive.
+A very beautiful and spacious park (Cornwall Park) that’s close to the city.
+Around 20 minutes’ drive.

 From there, you can get astonishing views of Auckland city on a clear day.
-Watching the sunset from here is popular with tourists and locals too.
+Watching the sunset from here is popular with both tourists and locals.

-Bonus: You get to see lotsa sheep up close!
-Plus their poop?
+Bonus: You get to see lots of sheep up close!

 Best (and FREE) views of Auckland?

-We went there on a Sunday and there were a lot of people at the top but not overcrowded.
+On a Sunday, there are usually a lot of people at the top but not overcrowded.

-Spectacular views of the city to be had at this point too.
-You can walk around the giant crater to get a perspective of how big it is.
+Spectacular views of the city can be seen from the top.
+After you’ve had your fill of the views, go around the giant 50m-deep crater to get a perspective of how big it is.

-This market only opens on the weekends from 8am to 1.30pm (9am on Sundays) according to the official site.
+This lovely market only opens on weekends from 8am to 1.30pm (9am on Sundays) according to the official site.

-You can get all sorts of savory pies and pastries there.
-There is a Turkish family selling excellent carrot cake.
+You can get all sorts of savory pies and sweet pastries there.
+As well as food from other nationalities – Spanish, Italian, Chinese, etc. There is a Turkish family selling excellent carrot cake.